millionart/MACHIN3tools_zh-Hans/README.md

 Video Demonstration: https://twitter.com/machin3io/status/807718239044300800

 # Shading Switch
 Switches between Material and Solid shading modes.
-Also re-assigns Z key for wireframe switching, and Shift + Z for render switching accordingly.
+Also re-assigns Z key for wireframe switching, and Shift + Z for render switching dynamically according to the current shading mode.
 This allows for consistent use of the Z and Shift + Z keys across those two shading modes.

 Default Key: Shift + Mouse Button 5